EOEPCA/deployment-guide/docs/building-blocks/operations.md

 3. **Grafana Alloy**

 Log collector.
-Runs as a DaemonSet so there's one per node, tails container stdout, enriches each line with pod and namespace metadata, ships to Loki.
-Replaces the now-deprecated Promtail.
+Runs as a DaemonSet, reads pod logs through the Kubernetes API, adds pod and namespace labels, and sends them to Loki.

 4. **Keep**